National Labour Party (UK, 1957)

 The National Labour Party (NLP) was a British neo-Nazi political party founded in 1957 by John Bean.
-The party campaigned on a platform of white nationalism, anti-Semitism, and opposition to non-white immigration.
+The party campaigned on a platform of white nationalism, antisemitism, and opposition to non-white immigration.

 Formation

 Bean had been a leading figure within the League of Empire Loyalists (LEL), although he had become disillusioned with its emphasis on publicity stunts and lack of political action.
-The problem came to a head in 1957 after A.K.
-Chesterton sent Bean and Phil Burbidge to the home of Malcolm Muggeridge in order to throw soot on the commentator after he criticised Queen Elizabeth II on a TV show.
+The problem came to a head in 1957 after A. K. Chesterton sent Bean and Phil Burbidge to the home of Malcolm Muggeridge in order to throw soot on the commentator after he criticised Queen Elizabeth II on a TV show.
 Although the action was not carried out, for Bean it was a prime example of the pointless and childish activism with which the LEL had become synonymous and he soon wrote to Chesterton, bemoaning the weak campaigning of the LEL, its refusal to contest elections, its attachment to a narrow British nationalism and its strong links to the Conservative Party.

 Soon after, Bean left the LEL along with John Tyndall to set up the new party, deliberately picking the name to appeal to Labour supporters who were put off by immigration.
 The nominal party President was to be Andrew Fountaine, although Bean's role as policy director gave him effective control.
 Producing a journal named Combat, the NLP used its pages to campaign for a reduction in the sentences of those convicted over the 1958 Notting Hill race riots.